Niewiaro/Niewiaro/README.md

 - 🔭 I am currently working on my master's thesis (coming soon...)

-- 🎓 I hold an **Bachelor of Science degree in Industrial Automation and Robotics from AGH University of Science and Technology 🟩⬛🟥 (Akademia Górniczo-Hutnicza im.
-Stanisława Staszica w Krakowie)**
+- 🎓 I hold an **Bachelor of Science degree in Industrial Automation and Robotics from AGH University of Science and Technology (Akademia Górniczo-Hutnicza im.
+Stanisława Staszica w Krakowie) 🟩⬛🟥**

 - 🎓 I’m currently pursuing a **Master’s degree in Applied Computer Science at Cracow University of Technology (Politechnika Krakowska im.
 Tadeusza Kościuszki)**